Music, Theatre, and Dance

 Summary of Duties

-The Marywood University Department of Music, Theatre, and Dance invites applications for an Assistant Professor of Music Theory and Guitar (full-time, non-tenure-track) starting in August 2021.
+The Marywood University Department of Music, Theatre, and Dance invites applications for a Technical Director/Production Manager (full-time staff) starting on August 1, 2021.
 The successful candidate will join a thriving, well-supported, and highly collaborative department of 9 full-time faculty and 30 adjunct faculty.

 Marywood University is an independent, comprehensive, Catholic University.
 The campus is located in a residential area of Scranton, PA with easy access to the Pocono Mountains, about a two-hour drive from New York City and Philadelphia.
 Affordable housing in attractive communities with good schools is readily available.
-The University enrolls approximately 2000 students in more than fifty-five undergraduate programs and approximately 500 graduate students in 33 Master’s and Doctoral programs.
+The University enrolls approximately 2000 undergraduates in more than fifty-five programs and approximately 500 graduate students in 33 Master’s and Doctoral programs.
+Marywood University is committed to being an equitable and inclusive workplace, and we encourage applicants who share our vision to apply.
+EEO/AA employer.
 For information about the Marywood University Department of Music, Theatre, and Dance, please visit marywood.edu/mtd.

 Work Experience Requirements

-Letter of application, CV, and contact information for at least three current references.
-Review of applications will begin on January 20 and continue until position is filled.
+Candidates must submit the following materials: Letter of application, CV, and contact information for at least three current references.
+Review of applications will begin on June 5, 2021, and continue until the position is filled.

 Marywood University is committed to being an equitable and inclusive workplace, and we encourage applicants who share our vision to apply.
 EEO/AA employer.